 OpenShift Commons Gathering this time around took place at the Gaumont Aquaboulevard, a movie theater that was approximately a 15 minute walk from the main venue.
 The format was somewhat unique to past gatherings as for most of the day, there were two concurrent tracks: the main stage and a series of focused breakout sessions.

+Each of the breakout sessions lasted approximately one hour and enabled attendees to immerse themselves in a particular topic area and to collaborate with other members of the OpenShift community.
 I, along with my good friend Piotr Godowski from IBM held an interactive breakout session focused on all things security.
 Not only did we touch upon many of the best practices that are involved for securing containers and the OpenShift platform, but we made the session as engaging as possible as attendees were able to provide their input and feedback within a real time survey platform based upon how they are currently addressing common security concerns and how their efforts are prioritized compared to other IT initiatives.
 The theater style seating also helped encourage and foster conversations between participants which helped maximize the value that the session could provide.
 The survey responses will be used to establish future topics for OpenShift Commons initiatives including follow up sessions at future OpenShift Common Gathering events.

 For more information on OpenShift Commons including learning more about how to get involved with the community, check out the OpenShift Commons website.